Clifford Circuit Optimization with Templates and Symbolic Pauli Gates: Background

 Any template $T$ of size $m$ should be independent of smaller templates; that is, an application of a smaller template should not decrease the number of gates in $T$ or make it equal to another template.
 Circuit optimization using template matching is an iterative procedure where at each step we start at an index gate and attempt to match a given template by considering gates left to the index gate in the target circuit.
 If the matched gates can be moved together and the substitution is beneficial, the template is applied as defined above.
 This step is repeated by incrementing the position of the index gate by one when no match is found until the last gate is reached.

 Circuit optimization with templates was originally proposed in~\cite{Maslov2008tm3}.
 This work has been extended with the introduction of graph-based matching techniques~\cite{Raban2019}.
 While the methods in these references are applicable to Clifford circuits since they are defined for universal quantum circuits, neither of them leverages the particular structure Clifford circuits have for optimization.
+After completion of the present work we became aware that template-based optimization techniques have been recently applied to Clifford circuits in~\cite{sivarajah2020t}.